BioData-Club/BioData-Club.github.io/materials.md

 ---
-title: Lesson Materials
+title: Workshop and Discussion Materials
 layout: splash
 toc: true
 ---

-# Workshops and Lesson Materials

 Here are past topics and workshops from BioData Club, sorted by the date they were given.